-The Wheatley Campus library provides specialist business resources including UK and overseas companies' annual reports, statistics on all aspects of business and management, postgraduate MA, MBA, MSc and PhD theses in marketing and marketing examination papers.
+Our library provides specialist business resources (both hard copy and via online access) to UK and overseas companies' annual reports, statistics on all aspects of business and management, a wide range of constantly updated key texts, and postgraduate MA, MBA, MSc and PhD theses.

 By listening to our students and recognising the need for practice-oriented business and management education, we have introduced new ways to engage with companies from the public and the non-profit sector.
 You will have the opportunity to visit various company sites organised through our extensive network of corporate contacts and the Chartered Management Institute.
 We also host a number of guest speakers throughout the year who bring their business and management experience and expertise to the classroom.

-We also offer the International Business in Practice - Study Trip.
-The purpose of this Study Trip Module is to give postgraduate students a hands-on, intensive experience with the ideas and practices of global business.
+We offer an International Business in Practice Study Trip module.
+The purpose of this study trip is to give postgraduate students a hands-on, intensive experience with the ideas and practices of global business.
 The programme will include presentations from local management executives and experts.
-Students on this study trip will have direct interaction with management executives and practices through site visits to major corporations and agencies.
+Students will have direct interaction with management executives and practices through site visits to major corporations and agencies.

-Field trips are optional and may incur an additional cost.
+Field trips are optional and incur a cost.

 On rare occasions we may need to make changes to our course programmes after they have been published